Dentsu Aegis Network – Core Skills Programme

-Delivery of the programme began in September and initial feedback from all the sessions is extremely positive, with 100% of participants stating that the workshops had met their objectives.
+Delivery of the programme began in September 2014 and the feedback from all the sessions has been extremely positive, with 100% of participants stating that the workshops had met their objectives.
 We continue to partner with the Learning & Leadership team, developing new initiatives and increasing our work with the managers and brand champions.
-The programme is set to be extended in 2015, with additional workshops that reflect the evolving challenges of the network.
+The programme is now into it’s third year, with additional workshops that reflect the evolving challenges of the network.

 Phoenix have helped to cultivate a new way of working by really connecting our network of businesses through shared learning opportunities.
 They are incredibly supportive, organised, creative and humble.
 It feels as though they are part of the internal team and have integrated well into our diverse and complex business!
 Their collaborative approach combined with good quality service has helped to create an offering that has helped to heighten the profile and reputation of our Learning and Development department.